yubrot/rosetta-lisp/README.md

 lispboot
 ========

-lispboot is a general bootstrapping code used in [ocalisp](https://github.com/yubrot/ocalisp).
+lispboot is a general boot code used in [ocalisp](https://github.com/yubrot/ocalisp).

 ## Required syntax